oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/10-wrap-up-short.md

 1. Transform and prepare data

-    We created customer quintiles based on total sales by the customer and loaded them into a new table.
-For analysis, we added various customer attributes to this table as well.
+    For analysis, we added various customer attributes to this movie sales data and cleaned it.
 The Transforms tool made this task easy with a drag-and-drop user interface.

 2. Analyze data